top of page

 What's Happening in Taganga?

-On the contrary, this town is organizing and ready to welcome visionary partners who share their same dream.
-Will you be part of history and help Taganga become The Carribbean's First 90% Zero-Waste Town?
+This town is organizing, dreaming big, and ready to welcome visionary partners like you.
+Together we can help Taganga become The Carribbean's First 90% Zero-Waste Town?

 Taganga was once a small fishing town.
 That was how everyone made their living—catching fish, selling fish, sharing fish at family tables.
 A river ran through the heart of the pueblo, where people washed their clothes and carried water back to their homes.